-It Is Not Just Physicians Who Make It To 90
+It Isn’t Just Physicians Who Make It To 90

-You don’t have to be a physician to enjoy great health at age 90.
-With strict adherence to a healthy lifestyle, studies show that most Seventh Day Adventists, Mormons, and Okinawans can also live to age 90.
+You don’t have to be a physician to enjoy great health at 90.
+With strict adherence to a healthy lifestyle, studies show that most Seventh Day Adventists, Mormons, and Okinawans also enjoy great health at 90.

 Making It Work For You

 The key message of the Physician’s Health Study is that aging does not need to mean medical disabilities, lots of medications, and frequent visits to the doctor.
 You can continue to enjoy excellent health to age 90 and possibly beyond.

 Your genes are programmed to allow for great health at 90.
 Unless bad luck strikes, healthy decisions now means great health at 90.

 Are unhealthy lifestyle choices worth becoming medically disabled 20 years younger?